-Dallas Cowboys Rumors: Dez Bryant Will Be Cut By Team After NFL Draft, Jordan Schultz Says
+Dallas Cowboys Rumors: Dez Bryant Will Be Cut By Team After NFL Draft, Yahoo Sports’ Jordan Schultz Says

 An emphasis in the article was made on the phrase “what we might get worked out with Dez,” as it’s looking like there probably won’t be any way to keep him on the roster.
 That will at least get rid of the headache of his salary issue, allowing another team to pick him up.

-Bryant came to the Dallas Cowboys back in 2010 and has remained with the team ever since.
+Bryant came to the Dallas Cowboys in 2010 and has remained with the team ever since.
 For his career stats, he’s racked up 7,459 yards receiving and 73 touchdowns on 531 receptions.
-The 2018 NFL Draft is scheduled to take place from April 26th through April 28th, so expect to see the Bryant move made after those dates.
+The 2018 NFL Draft is scheduled to take place from April 26 through April 28, so expect to see the Bryant move made after those dates.